COS UCA Job Catalog

 Description:

 This position grades written and coding assignments.
-The coding assignments will be written in Python + PyTorch.
-You will work together with the graduate TAs to come up with a rubric for grading each problem.
-If time permits and if interested, you’re welcome to also help out in writing and testing assignments
+The coding assignments will be written in Python + PyTorch/Jax.
+You will work together with the graduate TAs to write, test, and grade assignments.

 Responsibilities (10 hrs/week):